zenglenn42/CityMatch/README.md

 ## [Usability Kindness](#contents)

-Sometimes the little things matter.
+The little things matter.
 I had slapped an aspirational 'like' and 'share' button on the results cards, but they were disappearing against darker or busy background images, requiring jedi skills of the user to find.

 I fix it with an expedient in-line style (bad, I know, but great for quick riff'ing :).